Configuring Uno-Check

 --pre, --preview, -d, --dev Preview Manifest feed

 This uses a more frequently updated manifest with newer versions of things more often.
-If you use the prerelease versions of Uno.UI NuGet packages, you should use this flag.
+If you use the pre-release versions of Uno.UI NuGet packages, you should use this flag.

 uno-check --pre